Lijing-Zhou/Lijing-Zhou-New-path-planning-algorithm-based-on-VFH/README.md

 # Lijing-Zhou-New-path-planning-algorithm-based-on-VFH
 Lijing-Zhou/New-path-planning-algorithm-based-on-VFH
-This is my bachloar project of
+This is my bachelor project of University of Detroit Mercy(2018)
+//
+//

 Nowadays, the increasing numbers of mobile robots have